 Outgoing Material Transfer Agreements govern the transfer of materials from Stanford to outside researchers.
-Stanford encourages researchers to share materials with other researchers without an MTA when possible.

 MTAs are required for transfers of human tissues (see below) and California Institute of Regenerative Medicine (CIRM) funded materials.